taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 How is React's context provided and consumed?
 Imagine you would have component A as root component that provides the context and component C as one of the child components that consumes the context.
 Somewhere in between is component D though.
 The application has a colored theme that can be used to style your components.
 Your goal is it to make the colored theme available for every component via the React context.
 In this case, component C should be able to consume it.

 First, you have to create the context which gives you access to a Provider and Consumer component.
 When you create the context with React by using `createContext()`, you can pass it an initial value.
-In this case, the initial value is can be null, because you may have no access to the value when it has to be fetched from a server first.
+In this case, the initial value can be null, because you may have no access to the initial value at this point in time.
 Otherwise, you can already give it here a proper initial value.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~